 - Injury or inflammation of the ligaments between the processes

-- Reduced of range of motion in affected vertebral segments, resulting in muscle tightness
+- Reduced range of motion in affected vertebral segments, resulting in muscle tightness

 - Impingement of the nerves exiting the spinal cord through the foramen of the affected vertebral segments